FelixFester/HentaiCMS/README.md

 # Requirements
 - PHP.
 - Nginx.
 You may try Apache or anything else, but 100% work here is not guaranteed.
-- Engine must be in root path of your website, otherwise, it will not work.

 ---